kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  57.md

 **What steps must be performed to share the encrypted EBS snapshot with the Prod account?
 (Select TWO)**

-- [x] Share the custom key used to encrypt the volume
+- [x] :  Share the custom key used to encrypt the volume

-- [ ] Make a copy of the EBS volume and unencrypt the data in the process
+- [ ] :  Make a copy of the EBS volume and unencrypt the data in the process

-- [ ] Create a snapshot of the unencrypted volume and share it with the Prod account
+- [ ] :  Create a snapshot of the unencrypted volume and share it with the Prod account

-- [x] Modify the permissions on the encrypted snapshot to share it with the Prod account
+- [x] :  Modify the permissions on the encrypted snapshot to share it with the Prod account

-- [ ] Use CloudHSM to distribute the encryption keys use to encrypt the volume
+- [ ] :  Use CloudHSM to distribute the encryption keys use to encrypt the volume

-*
+*----

+- #multiple_aws_accounts #cloudhsm #ebs_volume #encryption_keys #amazon_ebs
 - hasExplain:: [[explanation_Question  57.md]]